Supercolony-net/openbrush-contracts/docs/docs/examples/pausable.md

 }
 ```

+## Step 6: Customize your contract

-6. Customize it by adding flipper logic.
+Customize it by adding flipper logic.
 We will implement `flip` method marked with `when_not_paused` modifier.

 ```rust
 impl MyFlipper {